-In Figure 7, we show the CUSUM statistics S_n over observation index n for the IEEE 4-bus, 57-bus, and 118bus test systems.
-For the simulation setup, we considers that the false alarm rate of 0.01 is presented, and the active false data injection attack is initialized after the observation index 15.
-For the simulation results, in the IEEE 4-bus test system, the system is alarmed the after 24 observations with the corresponding detection threshold of 34.51; the detection delay is 9.
-In the IEEE 57-bus test system, the system is alarmed the after 37 observations with the corresponding detection threshold of 133.52 and the detection delay of 22.
-In the IEEE 118-bus test system, the system is alarmed the after
+In Fig. 7, we show the CUSUM statistics S_n over observation index n for the IEEE 4-bus, 57-bus, and 118-bus test systems.
+For the simulation setup, we consider that the FAR of 0.01 is presented, and the active false data injection attack is initialized after observation index 15.
+For the simulation results, in the IEEE four-bus test system, the system is alarmed after 24 observations with the corresponding detection threshold of 34.51; the detection delay is 9.
+In the IEEE 57-bus test system, the system is alarmed after 37 observations with the corresponding detection threshold of 133.52 and the detection delay of 22.
+In the IEEE 118-bus test system, the system is alarmed after 45 observations with the corresponding detection threshold of 283.14; the detection delay in this test system is 30.
+As expected, the simulation also shows that the detector needs more observations to make the decision when the number of the power flow measurements and buses increases.
+Notice that the numerical results of each IEEE test system in Fig. 7 correspond to our analytical results, which are presented in Figs. 4-6.

 Fig. 7.
-The detection simulation of the adaptive CUSUM algorithm with MATPOWER 4.0 power-flow measurements for the IEEE 4-bus test system, IEEE 57-bus test system, and IEEE 118-bus test system.
-The x-axis is the observation (n), and y-axis is the recursive CUSUM statistic (S_n).
-The proposed algorithm signals the alarm and then terminates the process at $T_h = 24$, 37, and 45, respectively.
+Detection simulation of the adaptive CUSUM algorithm with MATPOWER 4.0 power flow measurements for the IEEE 4-bus test system, IEEE 57-bus test system, and IEEE 118-bus test system.
+The x-axis is the observation (n), and the y-axis is the recursive CUSUM statistic (S_n) .
+The proposed algorithm signals the alarm and then terminates the process at $T_h = 24, 37$, and 45, respectively.